-Report the total number of victim/survivor referrals to victim services by Rural Program-funded staff during the current reporting period.
-Victim services refer to services provided by agencies or individuals that serve victims/survivors of sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse.
-These services may be provided by grant-funded advocates who are reporting this information in Section D. These numbers are not unduplicated, if a victim/survivor is referred to victim services several times during the reporting period, count the number of referrals, not the number of victims/survivors.
+Report the total number of victim/survivor referrals to victim services (governmental and non-governmental) during the current reporting period.
+Victim services refer to services provided by agencies or individuals that serve victims/survivors of sexual assault, domestic violence, dating violence, and/or stalking.
+These services may be provided by subgrant-funded advocates who are reporting this information in section D. These numbers are not unduplicated; if a victim/survivor is referred to victim services several times during the reporting period, count the number of referrals, not the number of victims/survivors.

-47. Protection orders
+45. Protection orders

-Report the total number of temporary and/or final protection orders requested and granted for which Rural Program-funded law enforcement officers provided assistance to victims/survivors of sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse during the current reporting period.
+Report the total number of temporary and/or final protection orders requested and granted, for which STOP Program-funded law enforcement staff provided assistance to victims/survivors of sexual assault, domestic violence, dating violence, and/or stalking during the current reporting period.
 This should include all orders having the force of law that are designed to protect the victim/survivor from contact with the offender during the pendency of the order.
-They may be referred to as protection from abuse, protection from harassment or anti-harassment orders, restraining orders, or "no contact" or "stay away" orders in your jurisdiction, and they may be civil or criminal.
-Temporary orders are generally issued ex parte, meaning without a court hearing, for a short period of time (e.g., 30 days), and final orders are issued after a court hearing for a longer period of time (e.g., one to two years).
+They may be referred to as protection from abuse, protection from harassment or anti-harassment orders, restraining orders, or "no-contact" or "stay-away" orders in your jurisdiction, and they may be civil or criminal.
+Temporary orders are generally issued ex parte, meaning without a court hearing for a short period of time (e.g., 30 days), and final orders are issued after a court hearing, for a longer period of time (e.g., one to two years).
 For all instances in which law enforcement provided assistance to the victim/survivor in obtaining such an order, the number of those orders requested and granted should be reported here.
-Protection orders include those ordered on behalf of children.

-Use the space provided to discuss the effectiveness of law enforcement activities funded or supported by your Rural Program grant.
+Use the space provided to discuss the effectiveness of law enforcement activities funded or supported by your STOP Program subgrant.
 You may provide examples, data, or any other information about your law enforcement activities that you have not already provided.